hamzaaitbrik/RedditDMBot/README.md

 # In progress
 1 - Add an option to use a proxy with the bot.<br/>
-2 - Add an option to loop through multiple bots, if one banned switch to another.
+2 - Add an option to loop through multiple bots, if one banned switch to another.<br/>
+3 - Add a UI(User Interface)

 # How to use
 0 - Have Python and Pip installed.
 Clone this repository.
 Run ```pip install -r r.txt```<br/>